Guccifer123/raspberry-pi-setting-up/en/step_3.md

 + Insert your SD card into the computer or laptop’s SD card slot and make a note of the drive letter allocated to it, e.g. `F:/`.

-+ In SD Formatter, select the drive letter for your SD card, and format it.
++ In SD Formatter, select the drive letter for your SD card, and the format the card.

 #### Extract NOOBS from the zip archive